Trie

 - Unlike a hash map, a

-does not need to worry about key collisions. - Doesn’t utilize hashing to guarantee a unique path to elements.
+Triedoes not need to worry about key collisions. - Doesn’t utilize hashing to guarantee a unique path to elements.

-structures can be alphabetically ordered by default.
+Triestructures can be alphabetically ordered by default.

 Common Algorithms